JustinDo720/SpendingAnalysis/README.md

   - Need to supply the id since we have `<int:upload_id>` in our url

 Result: API View accepts CSV Uploads, creates Transactions + Categories.
 Summary API for files based on related transactions.

+**07/14/25**
+- Corsheaders for React Frontend
+- `"corsheaders"` in settings.py and `pip install django-cors-headers`
+- Disabled Permissions because we are not using SJWT
+- Connected Frontend with CSV Upload

+Result: React frontend works with uploaded CSV files + Displays Summary Report